-ESMA Securitization Reporting
+ESMA Securitisation Reporting

 The ESMA Reporting Regime

-Securitization Repository (SR)
+Securitisation Repository (SR)

-The regime applies to both public and private securitizations, though private transactions have some reporting flexibilities.
+The regime applies to both public and private securitisations, though private transactions have some reporting flexibilities.
 For ABF practitioners, understanding these requirements matters even for warehouse facilities—as assets eventually moving to public markets need data captured in the required format from origination.

 Who Reports What